Form of Government: Islamic republic

 The sanctions imposed by the USA in 2018 led to a drop in revenue in the oil industry, which also affected banks and the maritime industry and limited the inflow of foreign currency.
 This resulted in a rapid depreciation of the rial and a rise in prices.
 Unemployment and the debts of companies continue to be high.
 H. Rouhani’s administration reviewed the inefficient system of subsidies, replaced by direct support for the poorer classes, allowing for public accounts to be improved, though this caused widespread anger.
-Public protests and uncertainty about the future of the nuclear deal have contributed to a rapid depreciation of the rial in 2018.
-Most production activities are under the control of the state and the religious foundations (Bonyad), which keep the prices of consumer goods controlled, and by the Islamic Revolutionary Guard Corps (Pasdaran).
+Most production activities are under the control of religious foundations (Bonyad), which keep the prices of consumer goods controlled, and by the Islamic Revolutionary Guard Corps (Pasdaran).

 |Agricultural prod. index (2004-06=100)||110.07||index||2016|